johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     For a song called “*Shout*”, I dunno, I was just expecting a little more...
 Oomph?

-    There's only one, half-arsed, fleeting moment of robustness in this entire dreary ballad.
+    There’s only one, half-arsed, fleeting moment of robustness in this entire dreary ballad.
 Boring.
 Next.

 - country: "San Marino"
   shortcode: "SMR"